"A camera teaches you how to see without a camera" - Dorothea Lange

 Add new "keeper" photos as you take and select them.

 Note: The point here isn't too learn about photography through your smartphone.
-Rather, the goal is to think about the details of what is working and what isn't in life, so you can do more of what's working.
+Rather, the goal is to think about the details of what is working and what isn't in life so you can do more of what's working.
 Sometimes people have trouble being honest with themselves about what they enjoy the most or, even more often, why they enjoy something, but choosing photos, as an artistic process, can break through that reluctance.
-And, of course, simply learning to take great photos can be very rewarding, too.
+And, of course, merely learning to take great photos can be very rewarding, too.
 If you want to learn more about that, I recommend this video prepared by B&H for beginning smartphone photographers.
-For those shooting with a DSLR, check out John Greengo's Fundamentals of Photography over at CreativeLive.
+For those shooting with a DSLR or mirrorless interchangeable lens cameras, check out John Greengo's Fundamentals of Photography over at CreativeLive.